ahmdxrzky/de-zoomcamp-2023/final_project/README.md

 # Data Source
 #### [_Denpasar Weather Data on Kaggle_](https://www.kaggle.com/datasets/cornflake15/denpasarbalihistoricalweatherdata?resource=download) ####
 Disclaimer: Actually, dataset above only provides weather data of Denpasar City from 1990 to 2020 (even the data for 2020 is not complete to December).
-In order to make this data engineering project (which batch processes the data) look real and simulate the actual workflow of data engineering, I _manipulate_ the dataset by _adding_ 4 years to the actual date data and _dividing_ it per year and month, so the data for 2023 are available and can be used to simulate batch processing per month.
+In order to make this data engineering project (which batch processes the data) looks real and simulate the actual workflow of data engineering, I _manipulate_ the dataset by _adding_ 4 years to the actual date data and _dividing_ it per year and month, so the data for 2023 are available and can be used to simulate batch processing per month.
 I put this splitted data [here](https://github.com/ahmdxrzky/de-zoomcamp-2023/tree/main/final_project/assets/dataset).

 # Project Framework
 ![assets drawio](https://user-images.githubusercontent.com/99194827/229009417-e04e2add-29fa-45e3-aa8f-cf094ca23df9.png)